Clark Wissler: American Museum of Natural History

 After Columbia, Wissler left the field of psychology to focus on anthropology.
 In 1902 he became an assistant in Ethnology at the American Museum of Natural History under Franz Boas.
 In 1904, Wissler was named Assistant Curator of Ethnology and in 1905, when Boas resigned, Wissler was named Acting Curator of Ethnology.
 The following year of 1906, he was named curator of the Department of Ethnology and in 1907 he was named curator of Anthropology when the Archaeology and Ethnology departments were recombined under the Department of Anthropology.

 Yale University

 In 1924 Wissler began teaching at Yale University as a psychological researcher until 1931 when he switched to an anthropology professor, which he held until 1941.
 Wissler held the position of Curator of the Department of Anthropology until 1942 when he retired.

 Other accomplishments

 He was division chairman of the National Research Council in 1920 and 1921.
 He was appointed as a member of the National Park Service Board by President Herbert Hoover.
+Wissler was elected to the American Academy of Arts and Sciences in 1920, the American Philosophical Society in 1924, and the United States National Academy of Sciences in 1929.